Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Methods

 \subsubsection{Disentangling Exploration and Evaluation}

-One major benefit of using EV3 for knowledge distillation is that we can easily disentangle exploration and evaluation.
-In the explore step of EV3, we propose updates to the student model by distilling from the teacher model without using the labels.
-On the other hand, in the assess and the adapt steps, the student model is evaluated on the labeled training data using metrics of interest.
-Based on the evaluation, we can then decide which action to take, \eg, update the model parameters or the model graph.
-In this work, we use accuracy as the evaluation metric and the adapt step decides whether to update the model parameters or expand the model with network morphism.
+One major benefit of using EV3 for KD is that we can easily disentangle exploration and evaluation to reduce the risk of overfitting.
+In the explore step of EV3, we propose updates to the student model by distilling knowledge from the teacher model without using the labels.
+In the assess and adapt steps, the student model is evaluated on the labeled training data using metrics of interest.
+Based on this evaluation, we can decide which action to take, such as updating the model parameters or changing the model topology.
+In this work, we use accuracy as the evaluation metric for the image classification task.
+The adapt step employs a heuristic that updates the model parameters only if the validation accuracy significantly surpasses that of the current model, with a significance level set at 0.05.
+If there are more than a few updates that do not meet this criterion of significance, the heuristic will instead opt to expand the model.